 In another panel, organized by EdPolicyWorks graduate student Katharine Meyer, researchers will be discussing "Innovations in Education Technology: Evidence from K-12 Field Experiments."
 Justin Doromal, a graduate student in the Ed Policy Ph.D/MPP dual degree program, is the chair for this panel.
 Meyer, with Professor Ben Castleman, will be presenting a paper about "Summer Reading Connection: Engaging Student Learning through Technology."

 Additional EdPolicyWorks researchers presenting at APPAM include faculty members Daphna Bassok, Anna Markowitz, Kelli Bird, Luke Miller, Julie Cohen, Veronica Katz and Vivian Wong, as well as graduate student Preston Magouirk.

 The annual fall APPAM research conference is from November 2-4, 2017.

 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Associate ProfessorKelli Bird Assistant Professor of Education, Research FacultyJulia Jackson Cohen Associate Professor of Education
+James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Associate ProfessorKelli Bird Assistant Professor of Education, Research FacultyJulia Jackson Cohen Associate Professor of Education